A Fresh Take on Classics: Teach Christmas Carols from Lead Sheets

 This is also a great opportunity to encourage students to sing and accompany themselves while playing, again, using the lead sheets we’re providing today.
 Similarly, if anyone else in the studio or family plays an instrument, they can follow-along, maybe even on Christmas Day!

 So here’s what we’ve put together for you in today’s free download.

 Get access to six popular and easy-to-learn Christmas carols in lead sheet form.
 This includes a notated right hand, chord symbols above and lyrics so that you, or your student, can sing along.

 We’ve arranged them from easiest to hardest.
 They’re organized so that most students will be able to learn at least one in a single lesson.

 Any chord symbols in brackets are optional.
 They are chords that can be added later on when the student is confident with the song and needs an extra challenge.
 They are not essential for playing the carol.

-If you’re an Inner Circle member, no need to enter your email, you can find this download now in your Resource Library.
+If you’re an TopMusicPro member, no need to enter your email, you can find this download now in your Resource Library.

 We hope you find this download useful, so you can teach Christmas carols in your studio in a fresh, enjoyable format, without the extra books.